shivekchhabra/Machine-Learning-Models/README.md

 ## What does this repository contain?
-This repository contains a code for all models used for classification.
+This repository contains a code for all models used for classification and regression.
 This code can be used as a package and imported in other codes.
-It gives out the accuracy score and the f1 score.

 ## How to use this code?